Skip to main content

 How can Life Skills courses help?

-Here at Life Skills Education internet safety is addressed predominately in our 2-lesson module Web Warriors and is available for Key Stage 2 students.
-Young people are given facts and information which will help to raise their awareness of issues around keeping safe whilst they are online and about ensuring that their own behaviour is appropriate and legal.
-They will be taught how to make positive choices about their own online behaviour in relation to internet use.
+At Life Skills Education, we address internet safety for kids primarily in our 2-lesson module, Web Warriors, designed for Key Stage 2 students.
+We provide young people with facts and information to raise their awareness about online safety and ensure their behavior is appropriate and legal.
+They learn to make positive choices regarding their online behavior.

-As a part of the overall programme content of our Life Skills Primary programme, online safety is considered during classroom discussion when considering other issues e.g. hate crime and bullying.
+Additionally, our Life Skills Primary programme includes online safety in classroom discussions, especially when considering other issues like hate crime and bullying.

 Which course do I need?